 Ceremony of the Keys

 One of the most established services at the Tower of London, that still survives today, is the Passing of the Keys.
-The turning over of the keys is the stately bolting up of the tower on London every night.
+The turning over of the keys is the stately bolting up of the Tower of London every night.
 The service has been finished in precisely the same, each and every night for right around seven hundred years.
 Every night just before 10:00 pm, the central jailer originates from Byward Tower carrying a candle lantern in one hand and the Queen’s Keys in the other hand.
 He goes to a spot in front of the main tower.
 A trade begins as the entryways are bolted.
 The main jailer and sentry play out the well-known event.

 “Who comes there?“